 A corruptive playstyle refers to a strategy in Super Smash Bros.
 4 that was commonly utilized by Mario (and, by extension, Dr. Mario) in tournament matches.
 Corruptive playstyles are no longer relevant in Super Smash Bros.
 Ultimate, which introduced the learning switch.

 In Super Smash Bros.
-4, there was no Learn button, and so Figure Players learned after each match regardless of whether their trainer wanted it to or not.
+4, there was no Learn button, so Figure Players learned after each match regardless of whether their trainer wanted them to or not.
 Certain characters – specifically Mario – were trained to overuse side specials, grabs, and aerial attacks (which would lead to a poorly-trained FP).
 In a tournament setting, each match on the bracket consists of a best-of-three.
-In the first game, the Mario amiibo generally loses due to being purposefully trained poorly.
+In the first game, the Mario amiibo usually loses due to being purposefully trained poorly.
 In the second game, Mario’s opponent will have “absorbed” some or most of its poor training, while Mario will have inherited some of his opponent’s good habits.
 This often allowed the Mario amiibo to turn the tables and win the set by “corrupting” its opponent.
 Specifically, said opponent would be more likely to use short hop aerials, which the Mario amiibo could then perfect shield and punish with repeated up smash attacks.

 If you would like to return to the amiibo Wiki, please follow this link.